How to remove ransomware

 The virus locked up personal files and demanded a ransom of 0.5 – 1 in BTC cryptocurrency.
 The instructions, which were dropped on users' desktops, contained information about how to download and install the Tor browser and how to execute the payment.

-In the time of its operation, Locky was updated several times, and new versions emerged.
+At the time of its operation, Locky was updated several times, and new versions emerged.
 Not surprisingly, each variant came with improved obfuscation and proliferation techniques, making it one of the biggest threats of 2016.
-Hackers added offline encryption function, and variants like Diablo6 and Lukitus came as the most prevalent ransomware.
+Hackers added offline encryption functions, and variants like Diablo6 and Lukitus came as the most prevalent ransomware.

 One of the most notorious cases when it comes to Locky occurred in February 2016, when Hollywood Presbyterian Medical Center in Los Angeles paid a ransom of 40 Bitcoins, which at the time came close to $17,000.
 The staff could not operate the systems, neither could they access the medical data of patients.